 Katie received California Lawyer’s Attorney of the Year Award in 2016 and has been named a Northern California Super Lawyers Rising Star every year since 2013.
-She regularly writes and publishes on equal pay developments, and has presented on the topic to three separate state bar associations.
+She regularly writes and publishes on pay equity developments, and has presented on the topic to three separate state bar associations.

 Katie started her career at Orrick in 2004 and returned in 2015.
 From 2011 to 2014, she was an associate at a litigation boutique in San Francisco where she handled employment and constitutional law matters.